Jenkins pipeline integration/migration

 - With Codefresh you don’t need to install anything on the build nodes (in fact you don’t even have SSH access on them).
 All build tools are automatically launched in pipelines as Docker images.

-- It is possible in Codefresh to use the same tools in the same pipeline with a different version without any special configuration (e.g. use Java 5 and Java 8 in the same pipeline).
+- In Codefresh, you can use the same tools with different versions in the same pipeline, without any special configuration (for example, use Java 5 and Java 8 in the same pipeline).

 - Codefresh plugins are just Docker images with predefined inputs/outputs.
 They can be programmed in any programming language (not just Java/Groovy) and are not tied to Codefresh in any way (i.e. there is no need to know the Codefresh API for writing a Codefresh plugin).